-Equation \eqref{eq:V} weights the view independent of the cardinal direction.
-However, in northern countries like Sweden, a southern view is often weighted higher than northern view because of the sunlight.
-Thus, to obtain a view formula which can depend on the cardinial direction, we let $\theta \in [0,2\pi]$ be the angle in the horizontal plane.
-Let south be at $\theta = 0$, consequently $\theta = \pi$ is the northern direction.
-Assuming that one would weight the view in the south direction three times as high as the view in the north direction, the cardinal direction weight function could be expressed by
+The measure defined in \eqref{eq:V} computes the view independent of cardinal direction.
+However, in northern countries like Sweden, a southward view is often weighted higher than a northward view because of the sunlight.
+Thus, to obtain a view formula which can depend on the cardinal direction, we let $\theta \in [0,2\pi]$ be the angle in the horizontal plane.
+Let southward be $\theta = 0$, consequently $\theta = \pi$ is northward.
+Assuming that one would weight the southward view three times higher as the northward view, the cardinal direction weight function could be expressed by

-For a $360^{\circ}$ horizontal view valuation, we now introduce $D(\theta)$ in \eqref{eq:V}.
-We may thus make the following modification to the measure of view, which produces values in $[0, 1]$:
+For a $360^{\circ}$ horizontal view valuation, we introduce $D(\theta)$ in \eqref{eq:V}.
+We thus get the following modified measure of view, which produces values in $[0, 1]$: